The-Gate-Project/Garrick_Tales-of-a-Troubadour/Readme.md

 ## Compatibility :
 ------------

-Please note that Garrick: Tales of a Troubadour requires the mod [BG1NPC](https://github.com/Gibberlings3/BG1NPC).
+Please note that Garrick: Tales of a Troubadour requires the componant ["Banters, Quests, and Interjections"](https://github.com/Gibberlings3/BG1NPC/tree/master?tab=readme-ov-file#the-bg1npc-project-banters-quests-and-interjections) from [BG1NPC](https://github.com/Gibberlings3/BG1NPC) mod.

 Thanks to K4thos, this version can be installed after EET.